 Sometimes the court will extend your probation or impose additional terms to the current probation.
 However, if the court feels that it is appropriate to sentence you to jail, you may be sentenced to a period of jail time.

 With over 40 years of combined experience, you can be certain that you will have a lawyer who has the experience and negotiating skills to help the court, the prosecutor and the probation officer come up with an effective option that gives you the best chance of avoiding jail time.
 Your lawyer will present evidence to the court that you make important contributions to society and that you play an important role in the function of your family.
 Your lawyer make every effort to convince the court that you will not re-offend and will follow the law.
-When we appear in Court with a lawyer from Legal Defenders, you can be certain that you are being represented by a highly skilled and experienced criminal defense trial lawyer with one goal in mind: To Win!
+When we appear in Court with a lawyer from John D. Ioakimidis, you can be certain that you are being represented by a highly skilled and experienced criminal defense trial lawyer with one goal in mind: To Win!